KTH/devops-course/contributions/open-source/perfah/README.md

 - Rust: a programming language

+- Crate: A packaged library or binary in Rust

 - Wayland-compositor: ~a window manager (usually for Linux)

 - wlroots: A library written in C for developing Wayland-compositors